GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 Both of these attributed annual Training Point datasets were then combined to form the final datasets for Model training.
 :::
 :::{dropdown} Model training
-The DEA Coastal Ecosystem Map workflow trains two [random-forest classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) for each of the seven [modelled regions](#regional-modelling) from the covariate-attributed stack of training data:
+The DEA Coastal Ecosystems workflow trains two [random-forest classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) for each of the seven [modelled regions](#regional-modelling) from the covariate-attributed stack of training data:

 - a multi-class ecosystem model (mangrove, saltmarsh and salt flat) and;
 - an intertidal model (intertidal and intertidal-seagrass).